kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

   global.disableLegacyConnectivity: "true"
 ```

-Above ConfigMap activates global override for all plans except SKR provisioned with special plan marked as `lite`.
+This ConfigMap activates a global override for all plans except SKRs provisioned with a special plan marked as `lite`.